ONSdigital/cell-key-perturbation/documentation/SML_UserDocs_CellKeyPerturbation_Py.md

 changing the record keys would create inconsistent results and provide much less protection.

-### Worked Example (optional)

-### Issues for Consideration (optional)

-### References (optional)

 # User Notes

 ### Finding and Installing the method

-This method requires Python 3.7 and uses the pandas package.
+This method requires Python 3.7 or above and uses the pandas package.

 >📝 <sub>To prevent downgrading software on your system, we recommend creating a virtual environment to install and run SML methods.
 This will enable you to install the method with the required version of Python, etc, without disrupting the newer versions you may be running on your system. </sub>

-The method package can be installed from PyPI using the following code in the terminal or command prompt:
+The method package can be installed from PyPI/Artifactory using the following code in the terminal or command prompt:

 ```
 pip install cell_key_perturbation
 ```

-In your code you can load the cell key perturbation package using:
+In your code you can import the cell key perturbation package using:

 ```
 from cell_key_perturbation import create_perturbed_table